Konstantin8105/Contribution_Guide_RU/README.md

 ### Getting Go Source

 First you need to have a local copy of the source checked out from the correct repository.
 As Go builds Go you will also likely need to have a working version of Go installed (some documentation changes may not need this).
 This should be a recent version of Go and can be obtained via any package or binary distribution or you can build it from source.

-You should checkout the Go source repo anywhere you want as long as it's outside of your $GOPATH.
+You should checkout the Go source repo anywhere you want as long as it`s outside of your $GOPATH.
 Go to a directory where you want the source to appear and run the following command in a terminal.